Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What We Liked

-Excellent support – Support is the name of the game here, as Julia pointed out.
+• Excellent support – Support is the name of the game here.
 The mattress has two coil units working with a Euro top and memory foam to provide plenty of support across the entire surface.
 On top of that, it has reinforced edge support for those who like sleeping near the perimeter.

 Potential Drawbacks

-Not for extra hot sleepers – Although the Saatva Classic has two coil units and is rather breathable, it’s not necessarily the most cooling mattress out there.
-Julia said she felt her body temperature was maintained, but she didn’t feel any extra cooling.
-For this reason, we wouldn’t recommend it for extremely hot sleepers who tend to overheat and sweat while sleeping.
+• Not for extra hot sleepers – Although the Saatva Classic has two coil units and is rather breathable, it’s not necessarily the most cooling mattress out there.
+I felt my body temperature was maintained, but I didn’t feel any extra cooling.
+For this reason, I wouldn’t recommend it for extremely hot sleepers who tend to overheat and sweat while sleeping.

-Not the Best Motion Isolation – This Saatva bed is springy and responsive due to its two coil units.
+• Not the Best Motion Isolation – This Saatva bed is springy and responsive due to its two coil units.
 Although the mattress has a plush Euro top and memory foam, the coils will carry movement from one side of the bed to the other.
-As Julia said, moving from side to side causes big shakes, which means the Saatva Classic may not be the best for co-sleepers and partners with different sleeping schedules.
+I noticed that moving from side to side causes big shakes, which means the Saatva Classic may not be the best for co-sleepers and partners with different sleeping schedules.

 Customer Reviews of The Saatva Classic